Yasser-shrief/Emotion-Detection-Using-OpenCV-and-Keras/README.md

 # Emotion-Detection-Using-OpenCV-and-Keras
-classify your emotions in real-time using just you camera

 ## Objective
 I will create Convolution Neural Network Model from scratch by using Keras for emotion detection using the live camera feed of our system .